Dennis-DZ/cse-5525-final-project/README.md

 ### Fine-Tuning

 Unfortunately, due to limited time, the code for fine-tuning models and evaluating them was not incorporated into the main project.
 Instead, `src/fine_tuning/` holds a self-contained project for doing those things.
 In that directory, `README_TRAINING.md` contains instructions on how to install dependencies and run the scripts.

+## Results

+Our fine-tuning checkpoint and inference/evaluation results can be found in the releases.